-Details of water quality, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map.
+Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map BNM-DR-24-09-WQ01 Water Quality Map.

 There is a robust monitoring program to track and verify any changes in baseline water quality conditions pre and post decommissioning and rehabilitation so that the success or otherwise can be tracked and verified for the National Parks & Wildlife Service, Environmental Protection Agency and Local Authority Water Program, amongst a range of stakeholders.